 Lisa is a systems thinker and coalition builder whose work and research examines equitable engagement.
 A dynamic facilitator, she works with residencies, foundations, and other nonprofits on developing effective strategy and improving the efficacy of teams and programs.
 A scientist by training, she has served as a herbarium collections manager and public school educator; and has held leadership posts at McColl Center for Art + Innovation and Charlotte Nature Museum, among others.
 She is currently on the Grantmakers in the Arts Individual Artist Committee, and serves on the board of the Institute of Museum and Library Services, National Assembly of State Arts Agencies, Rustle Lab and Orion Magazine.

-Candice is a writer, photographer, and former student of classical ballet, Candice has a long engagement with the arts.
-With a concentration on minority-owned businesses, her past roles have included administrative support in advertising, event production, and hospitality.
-In 2019, she graduated from Columbia College in Chicago, IL with a BA in Art History and a minor in Visual Arts Management.
-She previously held positions with SOFA Chicago and Richard Gray Gallery, yet it was her brief time volunteering at Arts of Life in Chicago that influenced her approach to work in the nonprofit sector.
+Candice is a Chicago-based art-lover who joined ACA in 2021.
+With a concentration on minority-owned businesses, her past roles have included office administration, advertising, event production, and hospitality.
+In 2019, she graduated from Columbia College Chicago with a Bachelor's in Art History and a minor in Visual Arts Management.
+Before joining ACA, she held positions with SOFA Chicago and Richard Gray Gallery, yet it was her time spent volunteering at Arts of Life (Chicago) that inspired her to explore the nonprofit sector.
 In her free time, Candice expands her knowledge of all things business, and grows her collection of all things beautiful.

 chemphill [at] artistcommunities.org